sahithi-cloud/task-tracker/README.md

 # Task Tracker Application

 ## Description
 A responsive Task Tracker application built with **React.js** and **Tailwind CSS**.
-It helps users manage their daily tasks with features inspired by the "My Day" UI.
+It helps users manage their daily tasks with features inspired by the "Microsoft To Do" UI.
 The code is designed to emphasize organization, reuse of components, and responsive design.

 ---